spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

 -rw-r--r-- 1 nds nds  3876 Apr 12 22:38 tcpip.o
 <other directories elided>
 ```
 Lots of stuff gets dumped under the bfs directory because that is where the sconscript is located and executed.
 If that's what you want, great!
-However, if you want your scons droppings to go elsewhere, you need to add the "build_dir" flag to your SConscript call in your sconstruct like so:
+However, if you want your scons droppings to go elsewhere, you need to add the "variant_dir" flag to your SConscript call in your sconstruct like so:

 ```txt